Brampton: Air

 Canada's busiest airport, Toronto Pearson International Airport (CYYZ), is located near Brampton, in Mississauga.
 For general aviation, the city is served by the privately owned Brampton Airport (CNC3), located to the north of the city in neighbouring Caledon.
+There is also a registered helipad Brampton National D (CPC4) located near the Brampton/Vaughan border, at Countryside Drive and Coleraine Drive.

 Road

 Brampton is served by several major transportation routes: Highway 401 from Toronto is a short distance south in Mississauga, and can be reached by Highway 410, which runs north–south through the middle of the city.
 Highway 407 runs along the southern portion of the city, just north of the boundary with Mississauga.
 Steeles Avenue, which runs north of the 407, is a thoroughfare continuing from Toronto.
 Queen Street is the city's main east–west street.
 Farther north, Bovaird Drive is another main artery.
 Sections of both Queen (eastern portion) and Bovaird (western portion) were part the former Highway 7, (now Regional Road 107), with Highway 410 being the route followed between the two streets.
 Main Street, part of the historic road, Hurontario Street (as well as Hurontario proper in the northern and southern parts of the city), and formerly Highway 10, is the city's main north–south artery.
 In the east end, Airport Road is a busy artery that is used as a route north to Wasaga Beach, a popular beach resort town.